fuad1502/self-study-cs/README.md

 **Exercises** on the other hand are small close ended problems that are specifically designed to test and solidify your knowledge on a very specific topic, sometimes in a *prepared* learning environment.
-In contrast to projects, the resulting code itself *usually* don't have much practical outside of the learning environment.
+In contrast to projects, the resulting code itself *usually* don't have much practical use outside of the learning environment.

 **Both are essential for learning**.
 Most of the time, you need to do some exercises before diving into a project.
 Just doing exercises will deprive you